engrkenjitanaka/cassandradd/README.md

 Inserting dummy data...
 Batch no.1 completed.
-Successfully written 1 rows to Cassandra table.
+Successfully written 1 rows to the table.

 ---